3. Compiling the DPDK Target from Source

 - app: Source code of DPDK applications (automatic tests)

-- examples: Source code of DPDK application examples
+- examples: Source code of DPDK applications

 - config, tools, scripts, mk: Framework-related makefiles, scripts and configuration

-3.2.
-Installation of DPDK Target Environments
+3.3.
+Installation of the DPDK Target Environments

 The format of a DPDK target is: